Welcome to Powdermill Nature Reserve

 Carnegie Museum of Natural History Pennsylvania Unconventional Natural Gas Wells Geodatabase

-The latest version, containing records through March 31, 2014, is now available for download
+The latest version, containing records through September 30, 2015, is now available for download.

 Powdermill was established in 1956 to serve as a field station of Carnegie Museum of Natural History for long-term studies of natural populations—their life histories, behaviors, and ecological relationships.